NovelVista logo

 Time Management

-Manage your time well and you will reap the benefit of the results of your exam.
-Distribute time according to the weightage provided to each domain and do not spend much time on tricky questions.
+Manage your time well, and you will reap the benefits of the results of your exam.
+Distribute time according to the weightage provided to each domain, and do not spend much time on tricky questions.
 Mark it and come back if needed.

 After the CISM Exam